Shibiiii/Song-Finder/README.md

-# Song-Finder
+# Song-Translator

 # Description
-A repository of code that will allow a user to input genre's of music they like and be given songs from both soundcloud and youtube
+A repository of code that will allow a user to input a song and get the lyrics for the song, and then translate the song into their desired language